RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/overview.md

 7. **Check progress** throughout the day

 ## What you can't do
-- You can't do final quality control (that's for QC staff)
 - You can't manage inventory or spare parts
 - You can't see detailed financial reports